fybrik/fogProtect-dashboard-sample/README.md

       make helm-verify
       make helm-chart-push
       ```
-    **Improtant note: make sure that the repositories where the docker image and the helm chart were pushed
+    **Improtant: make sure that the repositories where the docker image and the helm chart were pushed
        are public**
 3) Apply the RBAC for the fybrik manager:
     ```shell